 - The very first domain name was registered on March 15, 1985 (thirty-three years ago as I write this) by Symbolics.com, a computer systems company from Cambridge, Massachusetts.

-- Domain names depend on the Domain Name System (DNS), invented by a certain Paul Mockapetris and Jonathan Bruce Postel.
+- Domain names depend on the Domain Name System (DNS), invented by Paul Mockapetris and Jonathan Bruce Postel.

 - Apple.com was the 64th registered internet domain.